 A picturesque coastal town to the west of Hamilton, Raglan is known for its laid back vibe and sensational beaches.
 Revered as one the best surfing spots in the country, it is also surrounded by beautiful rainforest-clad national parks.
-Of particular note is the black sand Ngarunui Beach, Manu Bay and the bridal veil falls.
+Of particular note are the black sand Ngarunui Beaches, Manu Bay and the bridal veil falls.

 Although relatively close to Auckland, Mangawhai feels distinctly separate from the city.
 Rugged sand dunes flank quiet bays and wild seas alike.
 Home to many rare birds and tree-lined nature trails Mangawhai is also known for its art scene and many galleries.

 On the west coast of the South Island Hokitika is a thriving river port surrounded by rainforest, glaciers and the rugged Tasman sea.
 Founded in the late 1800s during the gold rush, it has a vibrant history and offers many unique activities and attractions - one such event being the Hokitika Wildfoods Festival showcasing delicacies like huhu grubs and pigs ears.